1.0 Policy Purpose

 3.0 Policy Statement

-Supervisors can consult with the UHR-Sr. Director or UHR-Assistant Directors of Employee and Labor Relations to determine whether corrective action will address performance or conduct or both.
+Supervisors may consult with University Human Resources (UHR) Employee and Labor Relations to properly determine whether a corrective action plan should be applied to address issues in work performance, professional conduct, or both.

-As a general rule, corrective disciplinary action is the standard method used to address unacceptable workplace conduct with the expectation that the employee can correct it immediately and with little, if any, training.
-By contrast, Performance Management is applicable when it addresses performance issues that may require time, clarification, and training.
-Employee relations processes are stated below in more detail:
+As a general rule, Corrective Discipline is the standard method used to address unacceptable workplace conduct with the expectation that the employee can correct it immediately and with little, if any, training.
+By contrast, Performance Management is used to address performance issues that may require time, clarification, and training.

-Supervisors will establish clear expectations for acceptable work performance for new employees e and during the annual performance appraisal process.
-If a staff member is failing to achieve acceptable work performance standards, the supervisor is expected to meet with the employee timely to explain the areas where work performance exceeds, meets, or is below expectations.
-Where performance does not meet acceptable standards, the supervisor should outline specific improvements and a time period during which improvements will be required.
+Supervisors are expected to establish clear expectations for acceptable work performance for new employees and during the annual performance evaluation process.
+If a staff member is failing to achieve acceptable work performance standards, the supervisor is expected to meet with the employee in a timely manner to explain the specific areas in which the employee’s work performance does not meet expectations.
+Where performance does not meet acceptable standards, the supervisor is expected to outline specific improvements and a time period during which improvements will be required.

-If work performance continues to remain below acceptable standards, the supervisor ordinarily will issue a Performance Improvement Plan (PIP), which summarizes in writing performance concerns and a timeline to meet expected improvements during the duration of a PIP.
+If work performance continues to remain below acceptable standards, the supervisor ordinarily will issue a Performance Improvement Plan (PIP), which summarizes in writing the performance deficiencies and sets a timeline to meet expected improvements.
 The PIP duration may vary depending on expectations for improvement.
-A PIP may be in effect for a minimum of 30 business days and up to 90 business days.
-The UHR-Assistant Director of Employee and Labor Relations will advise the supervisor and employee to provide consultation as needed and review a PIP before it is issued.
+A PIP may be in effect for a minimum of 45 calendar days and up to 90 calendar days.
+Employee and Labor Relations will advise the supervisor and employee as needed and review a PIP before it is issued.

-If performance remains below acceptable standards while the PIP is being monitored, the supervisor, in consultation with a UHR-Assistant Director of Employee and Labor Relations, may decide to extend the time period of the PIP, may reassign the employee to a more suitable internal position, or may initiate action to terminate the employment relationship.
+If performance remains below acceptable standards at the conclusion of the PIP duration, the supervisor, in consultation with Employee and Labor Relations, may decide to extend the time period of the PIP, may reassign the employee to a more suitable internal position, or may initiate action to terminate the employment relationship.
 The supervisor will consider the employee’s overall capabilities, length of service, and prior performance history when determining the most appropriate action.
 The existence of a PIP is not intended to limit the ability of a supervisor to take more significant action if performance does not improve, declines further, or other unexpected circumstances arise.

-Regular and part-time employees in non-union positions at or above salary grade 13, who have satisfactorily completed an employment probationary period, are not expected to receive a PIP.
-Employees in these positions whose work performance is below acceptable standards may be terminated after consultation with the UHR-Sr. Director of Employee and Labor Relations.
+Regular and part-time employees in non-union positions at or above salary grade 13, who have satisfactorily completed an employment probationary period, should not receive a PIP.
+Employees in these positions whose work performance is below acceptable standards may be terminated after consultation with Employee and Labor Relations.

 Termination for unsatisfactory work performance is a serious matter that requires careful evaluation and the approval of University Human Resources.
 Termination procedures are outlined in the University’s Involuntary Termination policy and procedures.

 University staff members are expected to adhere to University policies and rules of conduct.
-If an employee engages in inappropriate behavior or violates University policies or standards of conduct (i.e., misconduct or cause), the supervisor will consult with a UHR-Assistant Director of Employee and Labor Relations to determine the appropriate course of action.
-Progressive discipline should be used to address misconduct or failure to comply with departmental or University policies.
-Corrective action can range from informal feedback for minor infractions to more formal corrective measures, up to and including termination of employment for serious offenses (e.g., assault, theft, confidentiality or privacy violation, discrimination or harassment, physical violence, or threats of violence).
+If an employee engages in inappropriate behavior or violates University policies or standards of conduct (i.e., misconduct), the supervisor will consult with Employee and Labor Relations to determine the appropriate course of action.
+Progressive Corrective Discipline will be used to address misconduct.
+Corrective Discipline can range from informal feedback for minor infractions to more formal corrective measures, up to and including termination of employment for repeated or serious offenses (e.g., assault, theft, violation of University policies or procedures, confidentiality or privacy violation, discrimination or harassment, physical violence, or threats of violence).

-Discipline for unacceptable conduct is normally issued progressively but will be issued in accordance to the degree of misconduct.
+Corrective Discipline for misconduct is normally issued progressively but will be issued according to the degree of misconduct.
 Steps may be omitted or repeated depending on the frequency, severity, or nature of misconduct.
 For example, in instances of serious or gross misconduct, immediate termination of employment may be appropriate.

 The employment probationary period allows the supervisor to closely assess a newly hired staff member’s performance and suitability in their new position.
 During the probationary period, new staff members may be terminated without notice or prior warnings without regard to the procedures outlined above.
-Probationary terminations will be reviewed and approved by the UHR-Sr. Director of Employee and Labor Relations.
+Probationary terminations must be reviewed and approved by Employee and Labor Relations.

-If a supervisor believes a staff member's performance or behavior is being adversely impacted by personal matters, the supervisor may refer the staff member to the Faculty/Staff Assistance Program.
-In certain limited circumstances, a staff member may be required to contact the Faculty/Staff Assistance Program and comply with any recommended treatment as a condition of continued employment.
-The UHR-Sr. Director of Employee and Labor Relations must approve such requirements.
+If a supervisor believes a staff member's performance or behavior is being adversely impacted by personal matters, the supervisor may refer the staff member to the Employee Assistance Program.
+In certain limited circumstances, a staff member may be required to contact the Employee Assistance Program and comply with any recommended treatment as a condition of continued employment.
+Employee and Labor Relations must approve such requirements.

 4.0 Definitions